patrick-sharp/waypoint.nvim/README.md

     [ ] allow number + j/k to move up number waypoints
     [ ] allow number + J/K to swap up number waypoints
 [ ] keybind to swap waypoint to top of file
-[ ] cache the highlights for each line to increase performance [x] get rid of the mark char in the floating window, it's redundant with the number [ ] get rid of the optimization to vary the widths of the waypoint context if it hits eof or bof
+[ ] increase the performance of highlights and draw calls in general [x] get rid of the mark char in the floating window, it's redundant with the number [ ] get rid of the optimization to vary the widths of the waypoint context if it hits eof or bof
     [ ] use the optimization afforded by that to only render waypoints + contexts currently on screen